 Damage assessment is the systematic process of gathering preliminary estimates of disaster debris quantities and composition; damage costs; and general descriptions of the locale, type, and severity of damage sustained by both the public and private sectors.
 Initial damage assessments are usually completed within 36 hours of an incident by local, state, federal, and volunteer organizations and provide an indication of the loss and recovery needs.
 The initial damage assessment is the basis for determining the level of state and federal assistance needed, as well as the types of assistance necessary for recovery.
-The assessment and may take longer depending on the County's ability to respond to life, safety, and property concerns.

-The damage assessment should accomplish all of the following:
+The assessment may take longer depending on the County's ability to respond to life, safety, and property concerns.
+The damage assessment should accomplish the following.

-- Estimate the quantity and mix of debris - The Damage Assessment Teams will determine the estimated amount of debris generated as soon as possible.
-Methods for debris estimating include: - The United States Army Corps of Engineers (USACE) Hurricanes Debris Estimating Model, which has a predicted accuracy of ± 30%.
+The Damage Assessment Teams will determine the estimated quantity and mix of debris generated as soon as possible.
+Methods for debris estimation include:

+The United States Army Corps of Engineers (USACE) Hurricanes Debris Estimating Model, which has a predicted accuracy of \pm 30%.
 Although the likelihood of a hurricane or typhoon, when occurring in the Pacific Ocean, impacting the Thurston County is low this model is still viable as the primary factor is the number households in a developed urban/suburban area.
-Supporting factors include cubic yards generated per household per storm category, vegetative cover, commercial density, and precipitation. - For individual properties the following formula will be used to estimate the amount of debris generated by a totally destroyed household: L x W x S x 0.20 x VCM. - L = Length of the building. - W = Width of the building. - S = Height expressed as number of stories. - 0.20 = reduction factor due to airspace in a single-family dwelling. - VCM = Vegetative cover multiplier. - Light, 1.1 multiplier, includes new home developments where more ground is visible than trees and canopy cover is sparse. - Medium, 1.3 multiplier, generally has a uniform pattern of open space and tree canopy cover, and is the most common description for vegetative cover.
+Supporting factors include cubic yards generated per household per storm category, vegetative cover, commercial density, and precipitation.

+For individual properties the following formula will be used to estimate the debris volume generated by a destroyed single-family home: $L \times W \times S \times 0.20 \times VCM$.

+- L = Length of the building.

+- W = Width of the building.

+- S = Height expressed as number of stories.

+- 0.20 = reduction factor due to airspace in a single-family dwelling.

+- VCM = Vegetative cover multiplier.

+Light 1.1 multiplier Includes new home developments where more ground is visible than trees and canopy cover is sparse Medium 1.3 multiplier Generally, has a uniform pattern of open space and tree canopy cover and is the most common description for vegetative cover Heavy 1.5 multiplier Found in mature neighborhoods and woodlots where the ground or houses cannot be seen due to the tree canopy cover

-- Heavy, 1.5 multiplier, is found in mature neighborhoods and woodlots where the ground or houses cannot be seen due to the tree canopy cover. - Drive-through "windshield" damage assessments may also be conducted to estimate the amount of debris visually. - If available, an aerial assessment by flying over the area using State Police and/or National Guard helicopters and Civil Air Patrol reconnaissance flights may be conducted.
-The damaged area can be assessed either visually or using aerial photography. - Once the area has been assessed actions can be taken to implement Phase I debris clearing procedures and institute requests for additional State or Federal assistance. - Estimate damage costs - Determine impact on critical facilities - Identify impact on residential and commercial areas - Identify what additional resources are needed for response and recovery
+Drive-through "windshield" damage assessments may also be conducted to estimate the amount of debris visually.
+If available, an aerial assessment by flying over the area using State Police and/or National Guard helicopters and Civil Air Patrol reconnaissance flights may be conducted.
+The damaged area can be assessed either visually or using aerial photography.

+- Estimate damage costs - Determine impact on critical facilities - Identify impact on residential and commercial areas - Identify what additional resources are needed for response and recovery